eyeyellow/book_reviews/README.md

-# book_reviews
+### What's this?
-Some thoughts on books that I have read
+Here are some thoughts on books that I have read.
+For right now this is the raw content of a future blog.
+Stay tuned...